How to kitten proof your home

 Even if you’re a kitten-proofing expert, your pet is likely to find a way to get into mischief at home.

-Giving them safe options, such as their own hiding spot and a range of toys to entertain themselves, is likely to keep them out of trouble.
-Our blog on creating a comfortable environment for your kitten or cat has some great tips.
+Giving them safe options, such as their own hiding spot and a range of toys to entertain themselves is likely to keep them out of trouble.